 Certified Therapy Dogs

 Sigmund F. Welsch, AAT-C is a six year old male (neutered) Havanese.
 He is a certified therapy dog through Therapy Dogs International and the highlight of his life is coming to “work”, riding in a backpack with his therapist mom on her bicycle.
-He offers a weekly Yappy Hour for students and he also can be found in the Mind & Body Center at Peabody Hall, helping with biofeedback sessions.
+He offers a weekly Yappy Hour for students.

 Gabriel (Gabe) Stuart, AAT-C, is a 5-year-old male Shih-tzu.
 He received his therapy dog certification through Therapy Dogs International and cannot wait to put it to use at the CWC.
 When Gabe is not cuddling or sitting on laps, he enjoys wrestling with his brother, Zack, chasing his squeaky ball, and going on the occasional weekend hike.
 One of Gabe’s favorite things is making new friends wherever he goes.
 He already loves all the new friends he has made at the CWC.